 The Department of Contemporary Art and Theater and the Contemporary American Theater Festival (CATF) are proud of their current joint initiative: The Center for Contemporary Art and Theater.
-Shepherd University and the Contemporary American Theater Festival are building a series of new facilities to house both the Department of Contemporary Art /Theater and CATF.
-This new facility will provide shared academic, performance, and production spaces and increase the opportunities for creative interaction between faculty, students, artist, actors, directors, designers, photographers, and playwrights.
-At this time the first phase of construction on the Center for Contemporary Art has been completed.
-This facility provides expansive spaces for printmaking, painting and drawing, a computer lab, darkroom, classrooms for art education and photography/computer imagery, along with offices for the faculty and CATF.
+Shepherd University and the Contemporary American Theater Festival are building a series of new facilities to house both the Department of Contemporary Art and Theater and The Contemporary American Theater Festival.
+This new facility (Phase I opened in Spring 2008, Phase II opened in Summer 2013, Phase III is being planned) provides shared academic, performance, and production spaces and opportunities for creative interaction between faculty, students, artist, actors, directors, designers, photographers, playwrights.
+Phase I and II of the Center for Contemporary Art facilities provide expansive spaces for sculpture, printmaking, drawing, painting, computer labs, darkroom, classrooms for art education, graphic design, photography/computer imagery, art history, and theater as well as office and meeting spaces for faculty and CATF

 Photograph by Jeremy Blaine